yaaig-ufrgs/NeuralFastDownward-FSM/README.md

 Neural Fast Downward is a fork from Fast Downward.
 For more information (full list of contributors, history, etc.), see [here](https://github.com/PatrickFerber/NeuralFastDownward).

+* Attention: you can find our experiments from the paper in the `paper-experiments` directory.

 ## Fast Instructions